Groucho Marx: Early life

 The Marx family was Jewish.
-Mother Miene "Minnie" Schoenberg, and her family came from Dornum in northern Germany when she was 16 years old.
-Father Simon "Sam" Marx, changed his name from Marrix, was called "Frenchie" by his sons throughout his life, because he and his family came from Alsace in France.
+Mother Miene "Minnie" Schoenberg and her family came from Dornum in northern Germany when she was 16 years old.
+Father Simon "Sam" Marx, who had changed his name from Marrix, was called "Frenchie" by his sons throughout his life, because he and his family came from Alsace in France.
 Minnie's brother was Al Schoenberg, who shortened his name to Al Shean when he went into show business as half of Gallagher and Shean, a noted vaudeville act of the early 20th century.
 According to Marx, when Shean visited, he would throw the local waifs a few coins so that when he knocked at the door he would be surrounded by adoring fans.
 Marx and his brothers respected his opinions and asked him on several occasions to write some material for them.

 Although Minnie Marx did not have an entertainment industry career, she had intense ambition for her sons to go on the stage like their uncle.
 While pushing her second son Leonard (Chico Marx) in piano lessons, she found that Julius had a pleasant soprano voice and the ability to remain on key.
-Julius' early career goal was to become a doctor, but the struggling family's need for additional income forced him out of school at the age of twelve.
+Julius's early career goal was to become a doctor, but the struggling family's need for additional income forced him out of school at the age of twelve.
 By that time Julius had become a voracious reader, particularly fond of Horatio Alger and Frank Merriwell.

 After a few stabs at entry-level office work and jobs suitable for adolescents, Marx took to the stage as a boy singer with the Gene Leroy Trio, debuting at the Ramona Theatre in Grand Rapids, Michigan, on July 16, 1905.
 Marx reputedly claimed that he was "hopelessly average" as a vaudevillian, but this was typical Marx, wisecracking in his true form.
 By 1909, Minnie Marx had assembled her sons into an undistinguished vaudeville singing group billed as "The Four Nightingales".
 The brothers Julius, Milton (Gummo Marx) and Arthur (originally Adolph, but Harpo Marx from 1911) and another boy singer, Lou Levy, traveled the U.S. vaudeville circuits to little fanfare.
 After exhausting their prospects in the East, the family moved to La Grange, Illinois, to play the Midwest.